smart-data-lake/sdl-visualization/README.md

 ### Linux with lighttpd
 Serve the application with a simple webserver called [lighttpd](https://redmine.lighttpd.net/projects/lighttpd).
 The server uses the configurations from the lighttpd.conf file, which has already some default configurations, but can be adapted.

 The default configuration serves the config and description directories from the parent folder, and the rest from its own directory.
-This allows to have a subdirectory with sdl-visualization release files, serving the SDLB configuration of your project.
+This allows to have a subdirectory with sdl-visualizer release files, serving the SDLB configuration of your project.

 In order to start the server, do the following:
 1. Install lighttpd with `sudo apt install lighttpd`.
 2. Create a folder *sdl-visualizer/* on the same level as your *config/* and *description/* folders.
-3. Download the zip-file from the assets of latest release, e.g. [sdl-visualizer.zip](https://api.github.com/repos/smart-data-lake/sdl-visualization/releases/latest/sdl-visualization.zip), and unzip it inside *sdl-visualizer/*.
+3. Download the zip-file from the assets of latest release, e.g. [sdl-visualizer.zip](https://api.github.com/repos/smart-data-lake/sdl-visualization/releases/latest/sdl-visualizer.zip), and unzip it inside *sdl-visualizer/*.
 4. Adapt *lighttpd.conf* to your needs.
 The default setup is to listen on port 5000 for http on all interfaces.
 For production:
     1. Use an https proxy
     2. Authentication should be put in front (e.g. oauth2-proxy)